The 50 best restaurants in London

 Soho - 17 Denman Street, London W1D 7HW

-If there were a fantasy restaurant league then the team behind Soho pub The Devonshire would probably be the perfect squad pick.
-Charlie Carroll, founder of Flatiron provides the meat expertise, Ashley Palmer Watts (ex-Dinner by Heston) is in charge of the menu and Oisin Rogers runs the pub with the biggest Guinness account in the world.
+If there were a fantasy restaurant league, then the team behind Soho pub The Devonshire would probably be the perfect squad pick.
+Charlie Carroll, former founder of Flat Iron, provides the meat expertise, Ashley Palmer Watts (ex-Dinner by Heston) is in charge of the menu and Oisin Rogers runs the pub with the biggest Guinness account in the world.
 The three floors of restaurant above the pub serve up a grill-led menu which on the surface looks a simple affair but under the hood has all the clever touches that a great restaurant should boast.
+The lamb cutlets in particular are fantastic, but if you can't get a booking, then it's still worth trying the food in the pub below.

 More about The Devonshire